It’s not too soon for pumpkin things, right? I mean, after all, the pumpkin spice latte is back!

 Instructions

-- Add 1 TBSP olive oil to a large skillet or saucepan (with high sides) over medium heat.
-Add the shallots with a pinch of salt and saute for 3-4 minutes, then add the garlic and saute for an additional 1-2 minutes, stirring frequently.
+- Add 1 Tbsp. olive oil to a large skillet or saucepan (with high sides) over medium heat.
+Add the shallots with a pinch of salt and saute for 3-4 minutes, then add the garlic and saute for an additional minute until it becomes aromatic, stirring frequently.

-- In another pan, heat up 1 TBSP olive oil for 2 minutes over medium heat, then add the ground turkey with salt and pepper.
-Using a spatula or wooden spoon, break up the ground turkey and cook until it’s no longer pink.
+- In another pan, heat 1 Tbsp. olive oil for 2 minutes over medium heat, then add the ground turkey with salt and pepper.
+Using a spatula or wooden spoon, break up the ground turkey and cook until it's no longer pink.
 Taste it and add more salt if needed.
-Then add it to the pan with the pumpkin sauce.
+Then transfer it to the pan with the pumpkin sauce.

-- Cook the pasta according to the package.
+- Cook the pasta according to package directions.
 Make sure to salt the water.
-In the last few minutes, add the kale to the pasta pot.
+In the last two minutes, add the kale to the pasta pot until it wilts.
 Drain the pasta and kale **Reserve 1/3 cup of pasta water!

-- In the same pan you used to cook the turkey, add the last 1 TBSP of olive oil over medium heat.
-Let it heat up for a minute, then add the mushrooms with salt and pepper.
-Cook the mushrooms, stirring occasionally, for 10 minutes until they’ve shrunk significantly and are fragrant.
+- In the same pan you used to cook the turkey, add the last tablespoon of olive oil over medium heat.
+Then add the mushrooms with salt and pepper.
+Cook the mushrooms, stirring occasionally, for 10 minutes until they've reduced significantly in size and are fragrant.
 Add the mushrooms to the pan with the pumpkin sauce.

-- Divide the pasta between four meal prep containers.
-Note that you can freeze this meal!
-You can also freeze extra heavy cream for future use.
+- Divide the pasta among four meal prep containers.
+Note that you can freeze this meal.
+If you dont use it often, you can also freeze extra heavy cream for future use.